Growth marketing: 5 trends to watch from Singular CEO Gadi Eliashiv

 That means they pay attention to product-market fit.
 To the overall business.
 To product itself.
 To content marketing, where appropriate.
 And, of course, to some instances of growth hacking strategy and other elements of digital marketing … where they can be applied to long-term growth.

-Interestingly, according research we recently did, growth-focused organizations tend to have bigger teams — twice the size of typical companies.
+Interestingly, according to research we recently did, growth-focused organizations tend to have bigger teams — twice the size of typical companies.
 And a big component of what they do is data science and artificial intelligence.

 Trend 3: Cross-platform and cross-device